shelleyolivia/learn-tutorials/polygon/build-a-funding-dao-on-polygon.md

 ![Funding Dao Index](https://github.com/figment-networks/learn-tutorials/raw/master/assets/funding-dao-index.png)

-In `index.tsx` we make sure that if we are loading data from the contract then we show loading status, and if the user has not connected metamask, we ask the user to connect the wallet.
-On the index page, if the user is neither a stakeholder nor a member, then we show the user, a UI from which he/she can transfer MATIC to treasury and become a member of the DAO.
-If the user is already a member, then we show a list of all the proposals.
+In `index.tsx` we make sure that if we are loading data from the contract then we show loading status, and if the user has not connected MetaMask, we ask the user to connect their wallet.
+On the index page, if the user is neither a Stakeholder nor a Member, then we show the user a UI from which he/she can transfer MATIC to treasury and become a Member of the DAO.
+If the user is already a Member, then we show a list of all the current proposals.

 Let's see how our navbar looks like: